Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/lambda_function/python_deployment.md

 ![Screenshot (351)](https://user-images.githubusercontent.com/92315883/216279981-a46e3cd0-50a0-4c93-b9e5-2c77ea84f865.png)

-### Verify the lambda function
+### Verify the Lambda function

-To verfiy the deployment of lambda function on AWS console.
+To verfiy the deployment of Lambda function on AWS console.
 Go to **Lambda » Functions**.
-We will see our lambda function as below:
+We will see our Lambda function as below:

 ![Screenshot (354)](https://user-images.githubusercontent.com/92315883/216284315-dec9b16c-bc34-4752-8408-e5af819ea030.png)

 ![Screenshot (357)](https://user-images.githubusercontent.com/92315883/216515003-78546861-9d21-4d79-995c-0c2b5073feec.png)

+**NOTE:**- To execute Lambda function on Graviton processor, we set " architectures = ["arm64"]".